hoota/gossr-kotlin/README.md

 ---

+### Why Kotlin for UI rendering?

+Using Kotlin as the language for UI rendering means the full power of the language is available when building pages.

+You can use constants, collection iteration, ordinary functions that render reusable page fragments, and shared code exactly the same way you reuse business logic.
+UI blocks can be extracted into functions or base classes, extended or overridden through inheritance, and composed without introducing a separate template language.
+Control flow is expressed using normal `if / else`, `when`, `try / catch`, and loops — not limited or ad-hoc DSL constructs.
+As a result, UI code remains readable, testable, and refactor-friendly even as it grows in complexity.

 ## Why not Thymeleaf / JSX / classic templates?

 GOSSR Core does not exist because existing solutions are *bad*.